New Relic · Technical Program Manager → Product Lead

 The Challenge

-New Relic’s Instant Observability (IO) platform served two purposes: as a product feature allowing users to quickly deploy monitoring for open-source technologies, and as a marketing tool since the web interface was publicly accessible.
+New Relic’s Instant Observability (IO) platform served two purposes: as a product feature allowing users to quickly deploy monitoring for open-source technologies, and as a public-facing marketing asset attracting approximately 100,000 monthly visitors.
+It converted at only 15%.

 The Solution

 Architecture Redesign: Led the Developer Enablement team to re-architect the IO workflow.
-Instead of generating static sites, the system would output content to Marketing’s CMS (Drupal), enabling dynamic content management.
+Instead of generating static pages, the system would output content to Marketing’s CMS (Drupal), enabling dynamic content management while Engineering continued shipping integrations through an API

-Optimization Enablement: Once on Drupal, worked with Marketing to implement A/B testing on layout, content, and user flows to systematically improve both traffic acquisition and conversion.
+Optimization Enablement: Once on Drupal, worked with Marketing to implement systematic A/B testing on layout, CTAs, and content presentation — establishing a conversion optimization practice that hadn’t previously existed

 The Results